ezra-buckingham/ezra-buckingham.github.io/content/blog/containers-ci_cd.md

 # Expanding Capabilities

 Now that we have a way to automate this, what if we wanted to add another image to our registry?
 It's easy!
 Let's build Sliver into our registry.
-First, we need a new folder for sliver so we can hold our `Dockerfile`.
+First, we need a new folder for Sliver that will hold our `Dockerfile`.

 ```bash
 mkdir sliver